Devotional.com - Free Christian Devotional

 God’s Word: “In everything set them an example by doing what is good.
 In your teaching show integrity, seriousness” – Titus 2:7

-By Peter Kennedy, Copyright 2013, Devotional E-Mail
+By Peter Kennedy, Copyright 2025, Devotional E-Mail

-DEVOTIONS IN JAMES
+DEVOTIONS IN JAMES †

-Devotional - The Tongue Is Like A Fire
+Devotional - The Tongue Is Powerful

-Posted by Peter Kennedy on Thursday Mar 14, 2013
+Posted by Peter Kennedy on Sunday Mar 16, 2025

-Devotional - The Tongue Is Like A Fire
+Devotional - The Tongue Is Powerful

 “Likewise the tongue is a small part of the body, but it makes great boasts.
 Consider what a great forest is set on fire by a small spark.
 The tongue also is a fire, a world of evil among the parts of the body.
 It corrupts the whole person, sets the whole course of his life on fire, and is itself set on fire by hell.” – James 3:5-6